-5100 Introduction to Cultural Studies 3 hrs.
-This course provides an introduction to the nature, organization, and function of human culture.
+5100 Introduction to Cultural Studies This course provides an introduction to the nature, organization, and function of human culture.
 Attention is given to the dynamics of cultural change and the role of the church or mission as a change agent.
-5110 Equality in Servant Leadership 3 hrs.
-Leadership is at the center of this course.
+3 hrs.
+5110 Equality in Servant Leadership Leadership is at the center of this course.
 The understanding of ministry gifts, servant leadership and gender, racial, and status equality are all addressed from within the framework of servant leadership as an activity of the Missio Dei.
 SAME AS: PAST 5110.
-5200 Scriptural Foundations 3 hrs.
-This course is foundational in the definition and demonstration of the Missio Dei in Scripture.
+3 hrs.
+5200 Scriptural Foundations This course is foundational in the definition and demonstration of the Missio Dei in Scripture.
 The Missio Dei is key to understanding biblical reconciliation as both horizontal and vertical.
 Both the call and the activity of ministry should be understood in the context of Missio Dei.
 SAME AS: OLDT/NEWT 5200.
 OFFERED: Online only.
+3 hrs.
 5900 Research Design: Principles and Skills Students will learn methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
 SAME AS: BLAN/CHIS/NEWT/OLDT/THST 5900.
 1 hr.
-6010 Urban Contexts 3 hrs.
-The city has been an important context for the practice and propagation of the Kingdom of God.
+6010 10 Urban Contexts 33 The city has been an important context for the practice and propagation of the Kingdom of God.
 From the great cities of the Hebrew Scriptures, of Jerusalem and the cities where Paul planted churches, to the world-class cities of the 21st century, the sharing of the Good News has been key in the development or the destruction of the city.
 Participation of the individual and the community of faith in the Missio Dei in the city is the focus of this course.
 This course is taught in the context of a city experience - United States in even years and overseas in odd years.
 Cross-listed with CMIN 3340.
-6150 Theologies of Liberation 3 hrs.
-This course is a survey of liberation theologies with particular attention given to their historical development and thematic elaboration within the social and religious contexts of Latin America.
-OFFERED: Arranged only.
-6210 Theology and Leadership for a Multi-Ethnic World 3 hrs.
-This course examines key approaches to ministry leader development that address the challenge of racial and ethnic tensions in the church and community.
+6150 6210 Theology and Leadership for a Multi-Ethnic World This course examines key approaches to ministry leader development that address the challenge of racial and ethnic tensions in the church and community.
 The course intends to aid ministers in preparing for and developing multi-ethnic leadership for diverse constituencies.
 Special emphasis is given to the role of today's leaders in developing effective models of leadership for promoting reconciliation, healing, and unity.
 SAME AS: THST 6210.
-7000 Religions and Cultures 3 hrs.
-It has been demonstrated by multiple researchers that people are, and desire to be, spiritual.
+3 hrs.
+7000 Religions and Cultures It has been demonstrated by multiple researchers that people are, and desire to be, spiritual.
 This desire for spirituality leads to participation in many different religions.
 This course will look at Judaism, Christianity, Islam, Hinduism, and Buddhism as world religions, and the cultures that have practiced each religion.
 The focus is not on Christian apologetics but on conversation - on understanding rather than defending.
+3 hrs.